Skip to main content

 1. Treating a magnesium deficiency in indoor plants

 Magnesium sulfate is gentle, so it works well with indoor potted plants.
-When a houseplant has a magnesium deficiency, it usually has green veins with yellowing leaves.
+When a houseplant has a magnesium deficiency, it usually has green veins with pale leaves.
 To remedy this, dilute one tablespoon of Epsom salt in a gallon of water for houseplant usage.

 Several orange miniature roses in a large pot